9 Best Jira plugins

 - other useful templates

 You’ll get a chance to mix and match mics, ER diagrams, arrows, as well as basic and advanced shapes, in order to visualize your work.
 You’ll also be able to embed the diagram source in a PNG format.
+If you have diagrams made in another tool, you can just drag and drop them directly onto your workspace.

 In draw.io, you can also make use of keyboard shortcuts that help automate your work further.